 Another description from MTB_on_trails Mailing List Moderator:

-Scenic cross country trail on old railroad bed that begins in Philadelphia, NY and continues to Theresa, NY and Clayton, NY.
+Scenic cross-country trail on old railroad bed that begins in Philadelphia, NY and continues to Theresa, NY and Clayton, NY.
 One small section of trail is closed from Rt 37 toward Clayton, NY.
 Gravel, dirt, sand surfaces.
 Mostly straight with a few bends, hills.
 One very high bridge overlooking the Indian River Gorge and many small bridges.
-One small tunnel pass under a roadway.
-Many tell tale signs of a former railroad bed.
-Scenic views of farmland, woods, this trail also passes through scenic rock cutouts, ponds and river.
+One small tunnel passes under a roadway.
+Many telltale signs of a former railroad bed.
+Scenic views of farmland, woods, this trail also pass through scenic rock cutouts, ponds and river.
 Wildlife views of birds-of-prey, ducks, geese, deer, beaver, etc. Places to stop and rest.
 Parking areas for vehicles along intersecting roads.
-The trail is open to Bikes, Hikers, Pets on leashes, ATV’s Snowmobiles and skiing.
-Open Dawn to 12:30 am.
+The trail is open to bikes, hikers, and skiing.
+Open dawn to 12:30 am.